Arthur-PRZ/Arthur-PRZ/README.md

   - Complete the 42 Common Core to strengthen my foundational skills
   - Build personal projects to achieve knowledge beyond the 42 curriculum

-My final goal is to be a develloper accomplished.
+My final goal is to be a developper accomplished.

 ---